odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_BIGTOP]** ODPi Platforms MUST pass the Apache Big Top 1.0.0 Hadoop smoke tests.

--   **[TEST_ENVIRONMENT]** ODPi Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
+-   **[HADOOP_API]** ODPi Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
 See the [Apache Hadoop Compatibility guidelines](http://hadoop.apache.org/docs/r2.7.1/hadoop-project-dist/hadoop-common/Compatibility.html#Java_Binary_compatibility_for_end-user_applications_i.e._Apache_Hadoop_ABI) for more information.

 -   **[HADOOP_PLATVER]** ODPi Platforms MUST modify the version string output by Hadoop components, such as those displayed in log files, or returned via public API's such that they contain `-(vendor string)` where `(vendor string)` matches the regular expression [A-Za-z_0-9]+ and appropriately identifies the ODPi Platform vendor in the output.